UniExeterRSE/computational-thinking-2024/_episodes/03_algorithms.md

 🏃‍♀️ **Activity: Addition**

-Create a program that asks a user for x and y values and then returns the sum of them.
+We have created a program that asks a user for x and y values and then returns the sum of them.

 ```
 x=input('X = ')